VanAnh-13/code_evaluator/README.md

 ## Web Interface

-The C++ Code Analyzer includes a web interface with a ChatGPT-like UI for uploading and analyzing C++ files.
+The Code Analyzer includes a web interface with a ChatGPT-like UI for uploading and analyzing code files in multiple programming languages.

 ### Running the Web Server